seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

 Alice takes 32 random bytes in s[0] to s[32].
 She masks the lower three bits of s[0] and the top bit of s[31] to zero and sets the second top most bit of s[31] to 1.
 This means that s is of the form 2^254+8*{0,1, ...., 2^(251)-1}.

 Alice then transmits Curve25519(s, 9) to Bob, where 9 is the number 9.
 As a sequence of 32 bytes, t, the representation of 9 is t[0]=9, and the remaining bytes are all zero.
+The natural wire-format representation of the value is in little-endian byte order.

 Bob picks a random g, and computes Curve25519(g, 9) similarly, and transmits it to Alice.